-Futures rise 1 percent on China-U.S. trade talk progress
+Wall Street set to jump at open on trade talk progress

-(Reuters) - U.S. stock futures rose about 1 percent on Tuesday, as signs of progress in trade talks between the United States and China eased jitters over the fragile relations between the two economic giants that have roiled the markets for months.
+(Reuters) - Wall Street was set to open sharply higher on Tuesday, as signs of progress in trade talks between the United States and China eased jitters over the fragile relations between the world’s two biggest economies that have roiled the markets for months.

-Boosting sentiment was a Bloomberg report that China was moving toward cutting its trade-war tariffs on imported U.S.-made cars.
+Boosting sentiment was President Donald Trump’s tweet that the ongoing negotiations were “very productive” and a report China was moving toward cutting its trade-war tariffs on American-made cars.
+Trump also tweeted that an “important announcement” is imminent.

+The developments come as the two countries discussed a road map for the next stage of their trade talks.

+Shares of U.S. automakers General Motors Co rose 3.14 percent, while Ford Motor Co climbed 3.17 percent in premarket trading.

+Also gaining were shares of trade-sensitive Caterpillar Inc, which rose 2.93 percent, while Boeing Co jumped 2.61 percent, ahead of the release of its plane orders and delivery numbers for November.

-Even after the world’s two biggest economies agreed to a 90-day trade ceasefire on Dec.
+Even after China and the United States agreed to a 90-day trade ceasefire on Dec.
 1 for negotiations, investors have been skeptical of a resolution following the arrest of a top Huawei Technologies Co Ltd [HWT.UL] executive at U.S. request.

-The futures indicate further gains for the market after the S&P 500 snapped a three-day losing streak in Monday’s volatile session during which the benchmark index hit an eight-month low on concerns over global growth and uncertainty over the Brexit deal.
+U.S. stock futures were up more than 1 percent, putting Wall Street on track to add to Monday’s gains when the S&P 500 snapped a three-day losing streak after hitting an eight-month low on concerns over global growth and uncertainty over the Brexit deal.

 Still, risks to global growth persist and the S&P 500 and the Dow Industrials remain in negative territory for the year, despite Monday’s gain.